dataasciences/dataasciences.github.io/_posts/2024-05-12-Jupyter-commands.md

 ![](https://github.com/dataasciences/dataasciences.github.io/blob/master/assets/images/jupyter_xmode.PNG?raw=true)

-I hope these Magic commands are useful to you.
-Do share some commands that you know of & that could be of help to the developer community!
+I hope these Magic commands are useful to you as you continue to master Jupyter Notebooks.